triton-inference-server/python_backend/README.md

 execute the inference request, the model will block on the inference execution forever.

-- BLS can not run inference on a decoupled model in *async* decoupled mode.
+- Async BLS is not supported when running a Python model in decoupled mode.

 # Interoperability and GPU Support